1

 Even in paradise, economics matters.
 Money still exists.
 It just flows differently.

-As the 1% Treaty Fund’s budget grew from $27.2B to over a trillion, economic gravity shifted.
-Scientists and investors saw better returns curing Alzheimer’s than building fighter jets.
-Peace became profitable.
-First time in your history.
+When resources redirect from weapons to cures, economic gravity shifts.
+Scientists and investors get better returns curing Alzheimer’s than building fighter jets.
+Peace becomes profitable.

 That’s $1,450 per human per year in actual new wealth.
 Not redistribution.
 New wealth from not being sick or dead.